-Lots of rarely-seen archival footage and home videos feature in the film that earned a 100% approval rating on Rotten Tomatoes.
+Lots of rarely-seen archival footage and home videos feature in the film which earned a 100% approval rating on Rotten Tomatoes.

-Experience the rise and fall of one of football’s great personalities in this documentary on YouTube.
+Experience the rise and fall of one of football’s great personalities in this documentary on iPlayer.

 George Best had conquered the world with European Cup glory at the tender age of 22.
 Unfortunately for the Northern Irishman, however, his well-documented battle with alcoholism and playboy lifestyle began to spiral out of control.